purduesigbots/BLRS-Wiki/software/control-algorithms/ramsete.md

 \end{bmatrix}
 $$

 These error values don't give us much _actionable_ data to control the robot though.
-If the robot is facing the positive Y direction we can command the robot to drive forward to reduce the error in Y. If the robot is facing the positive X direction, though, commanding the robot to drive forward will reduce error in X this time and have no impact on the error in Y. We need to transform the error into a more useful form, the robot's local frame.
+For example, if the robot is facing the positive Y direction we can command the robot to drive forward to reduce the error in Y. However, if the robot is facing the positive X direction, commanding the robot to drive forward will reduce error in X this time and have no impact on the error in Y. We need to transform the error into a more useful form, the robot's local frame.

 Applying the following transformation matrix to the global error vector gives us the robot's local error:

 $$
 \begin{equation*}
   \begin{bmatrix}
-    error_x \\
+    e_x \\
-    error_y \\
+    e_y \\
-    error_\theta
+    e_\theta
   \end{bmatrix} =
   \begin{bmatrix}
     \cos\theta_{actual} & \sin\theta_{actual} & 0 \\